 Go to the “Open Book Exam” page at the OFFICIALS section of USAHockey.com and follow the steps to begin your online exam.
 The exam is designed to allow you to go at your own pace.
 You may answer all questions at once, or answer ten questions every day until it is completed.
 Please review all answers before submitting it to the National Office.
 The exam will be accessible 24-hours after online registration, and we strongly encourage you to wait until you receive your Rulebook and attend your seminar (see below) before attempting to take the test.

 All USA Hockey Officials must attend a USA Hockey Officiating Seminar annually.
 To find one in your area, go to the “Seminars” page at the Officials section of USAHockey.com.
-You will need a USAHockey.com website profile to access the seminar schedule.
-Either sign-in to USAHockey.com or to create an online profile:
+You will need a USAHockey.com website profile to complete registration for a seminar (completing Membership Registration does not automatically create a USAHockey.com Profile).

 Important Note: Please be sure to record contact information for your local USA Hockey Supervisor of Officials and Local Assignor while at your seminar.

-Answers to other questions can be found at the “Officials” page at www.usahockey.com.
+Answers to other questions can be found at the “OFFICIALS” section of www.usahockey.com.